 Embryo grading is done primarily to assess the overall quality of the embryos and so the doctor can give you information about your IVF cycle both during and after the cycle.
 It is a way to assign a scientific "value" to each embryo and allows the embryologist to choose the best ones for transfer and freezing.

-Embryos with a higher grade are more likely to implant, most likely because these embryos have a higher chance of being chromosomally normal.
+Embryos with a higher grade are more likely to implant with the uterine lining, most likely because these embryos have a higher chance of being chromosomally normal.
 In other words, not all embryos are created equally and it is possible to select the genetically normal embryos that are more likely to grow.

 What if my embryos have a poor grading?

 Most people have a range of grades within their group of embryos from an IVF cycle and the embryologist will pick the best ones out of that particular group.
 We have seen babies born from different grades of embryos, so try not to focus on the numbers too much.

 Although lower grade embryos have a less of a chance of implanting than their more handsome counterparts, it’s still possible to achieve a pregnancy from embryos that are not ideal when viewed under a microscope.

 Remember that the grading isn't a perfect science and no one can tell for sure if an embryo is going to implant and grow just by looking down the microscope.

 To understand grading, it helps to first have an understanding of how embryos grow.
 When an egg is fertilized by a sperm it is called a zygote and is 1 cell.
 To grow, the zygote does not get bigger, but rather it goes through a process of cell division (called meiosis) by dividing from 1 cell into 2 cells, then 4, 8, 16, 32 cells, etc..

 In the lab, it is common to see a wide-range of quality within a batch of embryos.
 It’s rare to see all embryos looking identical once they start the process of dividing into multiple cells.